 Usage Ratings -

 The best JBL headphones that we've reviewed so far are the Everest Elite 700.
 They have a balanced audio reproduction and a good noise-canceling performance.
 They're also decently well built, durable and have an easy-to-use control scheme.
-They're not be the most comfortable and can be somewhat tight on some listeners, but their versatile set of features, great app and good wireless design with a long-lasting battery makes them an easy recommendation for anyone looking a featured packed over-ears for everyday use.
+They're not be the most comfortable and can be somewhat tight on some listeners, but their versatile set of features, great app and good wireless design with a long-lasting battery makes them an easy recommendation for anyone looking a feature-packed over-ears for everyday use.

 See our review